 - Bachelor’s Degree or comparable level of post-secondary training and education

 - Three to five years of administrative assistant experience, or combination of education and experience commensurate with the requirements of this position

-- Ability to prepare minutes accurately and in a format easily understood
+- Ability to prepare minutes accurately in a format easily understood.

 Kirtland Community College is an equal opportunity employer

 * This job description is intended to describe the type and level of work being performed by a person in this position.
 It is not an exhaustive list of all duties and responsibilities required by a person so classified.